Madge Gill: Exhibitions

-From 5 October 2013 to 26 January 2014, Gill's work was displayed at the Orleans House Gallery.
+From 5 October 2013 to 26 January 2014, Gill's work was displayed at the Orleans House Gallery curated by Roger Cardinal, Mark De Novellis, Henry Boxer and Vivienne Roberts.

 A major trilogy of exhibitions, showing over 600 of Gill's work, many previously unseen, took place at The Nunnery Gallery in London.
 It opened in May 2012 and lasted until January 2013.

-In summer 2019 Sophie Dutton curated Myrninerest at the William Morris Gallery in Walthamstow, which included 'newly uncovered large-scale embroideries, textiles and archival objects, many of which [had] never been exhibited before.
+In summer 2019 Sophie Dutton curated Myrninerest at the William Morris Gallery in Walthamstow, which included "newly uncovered large-scale embroideries, textiles and archival objects, many of which [had] never been exhibited before".

 Some of her drawings are on permanent view in The Viktor Wynd Museum of Curiosities, Fine Art & Natural History, whilst others are held by the London Borough of Newham Heritage Service.

+Her work Crucifixion of the Soul (1936) was shown at the Venice Biennale in 2024, curated by Adriano Pedrosa.